lukso-network/LIPs/LSPs/LSP-0-ERC725Account.md

 - MUST emit a [`ValueReceived`] event before external calls if the function receives native tokens.

+- MUST emit a [UniversalReceiver] event if the function was successful.

 - If an `address` is stored under the data key attached below and this address is a contract:
   - forwards the call to the [`universalReceiver(bytes32,bytes)`] function on the contract at this address **ONLY IF** this contract supports the [LSP1UniversalReceiver interface id].
   - if the contract at this address does not supports the [LSP1UniversalReceiver interface id], execution continues normally.

 - If there is no `address` stored under this data key, execution continues normally.

+- MUST return the returned value of the `universalReceiver(bytes32,bytes)` function on both retrieved contract abi-encoded as `bytes`.
+If there is no addresses stored under the data keys above or the call was not forwarded to them, the return value MUST be two empty bytes abi-encoded as `bytes`.

-The `msg.data` is appended with the caller address as bytes20 and the `msg.value` received as bytes32 before calling the external contract, allowing the receiving contract to know the initial caller and the value sent.
+The calldata (`msg.data`) is appended with the caller address as bytes20 and the amount of native tokens received (`msg.value`) as bytes32 before calling the external contract, allowing the receiving contract to know the initial caller and the value sent.

 ```json
 {